 The Indian Circlet: A near-circlet of Mughal arches, inspired by Indian jewelry on display at the Great Exhibition of 1851, set with diamonds and rubies.
 Made for Queen by Garrard in 1853, based on a design by Prince Albert.
 Originally a complete circlet set with diamonds and opals.
 Remodeled in 1858 to remove diamonds lost in the Hanoverian claim, leaving space open at the back of the tiara.
 Opals replaced by rubies during a remodel ordered by Queen Alexandra in 1902.
 Designated an heirloom of the crown by Queen Victoria in 1901.
 Worn by Queen Victoria, Queen Elizabeth the Queen Mother, and Queen Elizabeth II.

 The Lotus Flower Tiara: A bandeau of lotus flower (or papyrus) elements in diamonds, topped by round pearls.
 Made in 1923 by Garrard for Queen Elizabeth the Queen Mother, using diamonds and pearls from a dismantled necklace given to her as a wedding present by King George VI.
-Worn by Queen Elizabeth the Queen Mother, Princess Margaret, the Countess of Snowdon, and the Princess of Wales.
+Worn by Queen Elizabeth the Queen Mother, Princess Margaret, the Countess of Snowdon, the Princess of Wales, and the Duchess of Edinburgh.
 Worn as a wedding tiara by the Countess of Snowdon (1993).

 The Nizam of Hyderabad Tiara: A diamond floral tiara featuring three removable rose elements that could be worn as brooches.
 Made by Cartier and given, along with a matching necklace, to Queen Elizabeth II as a wedding gift in 1947 by the Nizam of Hyderabad.
 Dismantled in 1973, with the rose brooches preserved.
 Diamonds reused in the creation of the Burmese Ruby Tiara.
 Worn by Queen Elizabeth II and Queen Camilla.